gary-crosby/asteroidattack/README.md

 I created this project for my Sask Polytech MULT 217 students as a demo of a simple game you can create with p5.js.

-It was a quick build so the project contains some sloppy/inefficient code and it could use additional gameplay elements to make it more fun.
+It was a quick build so it contains some sloppy/inefficient code and it could use additional gameplay elements to make it more fun.
 But it works as a demo.

 **You must run the game from a server**.